Tetriminos/itunes-albums/README.md

 * Commit history - _optional_

 # Known bugs
-* Cannot load songs for all albums because the lookup API doesn't have CORS enabled
 * If there is a search term written in the search bar, and you click 'All' or 'Featured' the albums are no longer filtered according to it

 # Improvements
 * Use Vuex to not pass properties around wildly (e.g. search)
 * Lazy load higher resolution images
 * TypeScript for that typed goodness
-* Use some 3rd party API for more album info (or pay Apple $99)
+* Use some 3rd party API for more album info (or pay Apple $99 for a developer account)

+# Notes
+* The nasty proxy related hacky stuff in the AlbumModal (for the song list) and the server.js that circumvents the Apple lookup API not handling CORS is something I would never do in a professional setting.
+I would either ask the API provider to handle CORS, or if that is not an option, I would host a proxy elsewhere (not coupled to the client for frick's sake).
+I just wanted song info :c